-While it is well understood that risks within a system can be interlinked, their specifically systemic nature arising from such linkages has recently attracted increasing attention.
-Systemic risks are characterised by complexity, uncertainty, ambiguity, and wide ripple-effects (Aven and Renn, 2020; Renn et al., 2022), with examples ranging from the 2007-08 Financial Crisis (Earle, 2009; Ivashina and Scharfstein, 2010) and the (still unfolding) COVID-19 pandemic (Botzen et al., 2022), to the current and accelerating climate crisis, which interconnects risks in complex ways on a global (and trans-generational) scale (indicatively: Aglietta and Espagne', 2016; Chaudhry et al., 2023; Bachner et al., 2023).
+While it is well understood that risks within a system can be interlinked, their systemic nature arising from such linkages has attracted increasing attention.
+Systemic risks are characterised by complexity, uncertainty, ambiguity, and wide ripple-effects (Renn et al., 2022), with examples ranging from the 2007-08 Financial Crisis (Earle, 2009; Ivashina and Scharfstein, 2010) and the COVID-19 pandemic (Botzen et al., 2022), to the current and accelerating climate crisis, which interconnects risks in complex ways on a global and trans-generational scale (Aglietta and Espagne', 2016).